Domestic duck: Meat

+Eggs and other products

+In France, ducks are used for the production of foie gras de canard.
+In some cultures the blood of ducks slaughtered for meat is used as food; it may be eaten seasoned and lightly cooked, as in Ireland, or be used as an ingredient, as in a number of regional types of blood soup, among them the czarnina of Poland and the tiết canh of Vietnam.

+Duck eggs are eaten mainly in Asian countries such as China; in the Philippines, balut – a fertilised duck egg at about 17 days of development, boiled and eaten with salt – is considered a delicacy and is sold as street food.

 In culture

-In children's stories
+For children

 The domestic duck has appeared numerous times in children's stories.
 Beatrix Potter's The Tale of Jemima Puddle-Duck was published by Frederick Warne & Co in 1908.
 One of Potter's best-known books, the tale was included in the Royal Ballet's The Tales of Beatrix Potter.
 It is the story of how Jemima, a domestic duck, is saved from a cunning fox who plans to kill her, when she tries to find a safe place for her eggs to hatch.

+The Story About Ping is a 1933 American children's book by Marjorie Flack, illustrated by Kurt Wiese, about a domestic duck lost on the Yangtze River.

-Make Way for Ducklings is a children's picture book written and illustrated by Robert McCloskey.
-First published in 1941, the book tells the story of a pair of mallards who decide to raise their family on an island in the lagoon in Boston Public Garden, a park in the center of Boston.
-Make Way for Ducklings won the 1942 Caldecott Medal for McCloskey's illustrations.
+Make Way for Ducklings, a 1941 children's picture book by Robert McCloskey, tells the story of a pair of mallards who decide to raise their family on an island in the lagoon in Boston Public Garden.
+It won the 1942 Caldecott Medal for its illustrations.
 The Disney cartoon character Donald Duck, one of the world's most recognizable pop culture icons, is a domestic duck of the American Pekin breed.

-In music

-The domestic duck features in the musical composition Peter and the Wolf, written by Sergei Prokofiev in 1936.
+The domestic duck features in the musical composition Peter and the Wolf, written by the Russian composer Sergei Prokofiev in 1936.
 The orchestra illustrates the children's story while the narrator tells it.
 In this, a domestic duck and a little bird argue on each other's flight capabilities.
 The duck is represented by the oboe.
 The story ends with the wolf eating the duck alive, its quack heard from inside the wolf's belly.

-In art
+In art and folk culture

-Domestic ducks are frequently depicted in wall paintings and grave objects from ancient Egypt.
-They are featured in a range of ancient artefacts, which revealed that they were a fertility symbol.
+Domestic ducks are featured in a range of ancient artefacts, which revealed that they were a fertility symbol.